mateophy/QPINNs-2026/results/models/checkpoints/schrodinger/README.md

 # Schrodinger models
 The models presented are the different tests made to validate the performance and use of the different resources.

-For instance, consider the moodels:
+For instance, consider the box potential moodels _./box/_:
 - **2025-08-14_11-59-09-776585** mode (n) = 1
 - **2025-08-14_12-00-04-985624** mode (n) = 2
 - **2025-08-14_12-00-53-768193** mode (n) = 3